Here are some tips on how to configure CPU and memory to get better performance in MEmu.

 Note: The BIOS settings for Intel VT or AMD-V are usually in the Chipset or Processor menus.
 The menu names may vary from this guide, the virtualization settings may be found in Security Settings or other non standard menu names.

-4. If get the result as below, you are probably ready to go with hardware virtualization now.
+4. If get this, you are probably ready to go with hardware virtualization now.

 If you still get feature off warning, it’s probably conflicted with 3rd party software, check this post.